UL-FRI-NLP-Course/ul-fri-nlp-course-project-2024-2025-optimus-prime/README.md

 - Maybe build a better embedding by combining more information than just the abstract
 - Finding irrelevant results
 - Maybe we could have multiple models and switch based on the needs (accuracy vs speed)
-- Potential improvement could be made by using summarization LLMs instead of articles when looking through papers.
+- Potential improvement could be made by using summarization LLMs instead of abstracts when looking through papers.